Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions: Results and Discussion

-The theory of FSS justifies how the singular properties of quantities defined in Eq.~\eqref{Eq:401a}-$d$ near the critical point of a PT emerge when the system size becomes infinite.
-As usual, we use this theory from its phenomenological view of points.
-Therefore, we attempt to exactly demonstrate the implementation of the same FSS law in both cases ($h=0$ and $h\neq 0 $).
-Figure~\ref{fig:fig04} displays FSS analysis$-$ (a) Binder-cumulant $U_{4}$ for different values of $L$ as a function of temperature $T$ for $h=0$, and the (b) maximum value of magnetic susceptibility $\chi^{\textsf{max}}(L)$ versus linear size $L$ in a log-log scale, and (c) maximum value of the specific heat $C^{\textsf{max}}(L)$ versus linear size $L$ while the inset shows a semi-log scale plot of the same data.
-As we see from Figure~\ref{fig:fig04}, the intersection point provides the critical temperature $T_{c}^{\texttt{FSS}}(h=0) \approx 2.2686(4)$ and almost reconciled with $T_{c}^{0}= 4/\ln(3+2\sqrt{2})$.
-The estimated values of the critical exponents are $ \beta \approx 0.122 \pm 0.001 \equiv 0.122(1)$ and $ \gamma \approx 1.747(5)$ where the exact $\nu = 1$ and $ \alpha =0$ (theory) were used.

-\subsection{Detailed Numerical Results}
+\subsection{Detailed numerical results}

-We now present numerical results and FSS analysis for the nonequilibrium ($-1<h<1$) model: (i) By varying the values of the parameter $h$ for a given system with fixed size $N = L^{2}$, and (ii) using a fixed value of $h$ for the system of various sizes.
-However, as introduced in Section~\ref{subsection:ExactT}, we consider $h=\pm 0.25$ for our detailed numerical results.
+We now present numerical results and FSS analysis for model \verb"B" where $-1\le h\le 1$: (i) by varying the values of the parameter $h$ for a given system with fixed size $N = L^{2}$, and (ii) using a fixed value of $h$ for the system of various sizes.
+However, as introduced in Section~\ref{S22}, we consider $h=\pm 0.25$ for our detailed numerical results where the update rules (\verb"B"\ref{Eq:213}) and (\verb"B"\ref{Eq:214}) are used for $h= 0.25$ and $h = - 0.25$, respectively.